 "One of the incorporating principles of the Society is to "guide and inform students and to aid colleges and universities in the establishment of curricula for training in the arts and sciences of technical communication."
 STC provides support to teachers and students of technical communication through programs, annual conferences, and seminars.
 The Society also provides information about events and courses related to technical communication."

 Chapter Memorial Awards

 - Shirley G. Carter Memorial Award for college students.
 In the past, this award was given to the top college-level applicants as evaluated by the award's committee members.
 Unfortunately, in recent years we have been unable to find volunteers to staff the Education Committee to serve as reviewers of the award applications.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
 In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Technical Communication Competition.
+Revised

 "The Academic Community supports the professional responsibilities of STC members worldwide who work as educators and researchers in colleges and universities.
 Those responsibilities involve areas of curriculum design, current practices in technical communication, research and research funding, and academic workplace, recruitment, and professional issues.
 The Academic Community actively seeks support opportunities in existing initiatives: mentoring, research, conference attendance, publication in education and research in the field of technical communication, especially those in other professional organizations, that involve the productive interaction of practitioners and academics."

 For information about the STC Academic Community see, http://academicsig.org/